zognin/tp/docs/DeveloperGuide.md

 #### Usage scenarios

-The following activity diagram summarizes what happens when a user executes an adds order command:
+The following activity diagram summarizes what happens when a user executes an add order command:

 ![AddOrderActivityDiagram](images/AddOrderActivityDiagram.png)